visnkmr/my.I.P./README.md

 # my.I.P.
 <img src="https://github.com/visnkmr/my.I.P./blob/master/ip.png" width="100">
-A minimum sized android app that shows you your IP address and the local details of your IP address.
+A minimum sized android app that shows you your IP address and its local detail.

+## Useful to test if a VPN app is working

 # Latest Changelog
 - First Version development completed.